 Walker Lake is the largest lake in Gates of the Arctic National Park and is also a remnant of the glaciations that sculpted the Brooks Range.
 The great depths of Walker Lake were created by glaciers scouring down the valley into the lowlands.
 Now filled with crystal-clear water, Walker Lake harbors extraordinary fish, such as northern pike, trout, char and grayling.
 A stop on the shoreline to stretch your legs and fish, if pre-arranged, will enable you to soak in the magnificent views of the Brooks Range and Gates of the Arctic National Park.

-If you would like more flight-seeing, time for fishing or a stop in the Noatak National Preserve, feel free to call us and we will gladly help customize the trip.
+For more flight seeing, time for fishing or a stop in the Noatak National Preserve, feel free to call us and we will gladly help customize your trip.

-To ensure an enjoyable, relaxing trip, we recommend that you plan on spending a night in Bettles.
+Spend a night in Bettles, to ensure an enjoyable, relaxing trip.
 The package tour typically lasts 4 to 4.5 hours, so arriving and departing Bettles on the same day is a challenge.
 We recommend arriving on Wright’s Air Service’s morning flight and departing on the afternoon flight the next day.
 This allows some flexibility for weather.
 If the weather is not nice on the day you arrive, there is then the opportunity to do the flight tour in the morning.
 If you do finish your flight tour on your first day, we can try and move your flight up to the morning flight.

 Wright’s Air Service has two flights a day on weekdays and one flight a day on weekends.
 Wright’s Air Service can be contacted at 800-478-0502.

-There is lodging and a restaurant in Bettles.
-While in Bettles, you can visit the Gates of the Arctic National Park Visitor Center.
+Lodging and a restaurant services are found in Bettles, and while there you can visit the Gates of the Arctic National Park Visitor Center.
 The rangers will be glad to talk to you about the park, answer any questions you might have and stamp your passport book.

-We recommend visiting in June and July, as the days are long and the weather tends to be better (i.e. sunny and clear).
+June and July are our recommended months for visiting , as the days are long and the weather tends to be better (i.e. sunny and clear).